JulieMontoya/BCP_design/photoplot_beeb_src/README.md

 L.MINVARS
 M.PAGEA
 ```
-to the photoplot source disc.
+from your build disc to the photoplot source disc.
+(You will need to edit `FINALE` accordingly if you have used later versions of the database and maths libraries; and you must use the actual `L.MINVARS` from the same build disc, as it contains the entry points and workspace locations used in the libraries which the photoplot application code will eventually be calling.
+You will need `M.PAGEA` for the D-codes, as the variable dump utility used here overwrites that part of memory.)
 Now just run
 ```
 *EXEC !MAKE
 ```